-I thank you for your ongoing support.
-My commitment to you is to deliver on our promises, drive results, and inspire confidence.
-I will continue to change the game, be mighty and play to win.
-Our Board and entire leadership team remain convinced that because we are challenging the status quo, innovating and disrupting, we will win.
+I thank you for your ongoing patience and support.
+In return, my commitment to you is that we will continue to deliver on our promises, drive results, and inspire confidence.
+Our Board and entire leadership team remain convinced that our best days are ahead of us.